jackfranklin/jackfranklindotcodotuk/src/site/blog/2021-03-09-comparing-react-to-svelte.md

 ```

 Here the output will be rendered the first time the component is rendered, but
 then not updated at all.
-We can solve this in two ways:
+We can solve this in two ways, either by using the `$:`
+label syntax, which marks the code as reactive, or by moving our transform logic
+into the template:

 <side-by-side first="Using $" second="Transform in template" is-wide-example>